2025 CII Annual Conference

 RESEARCH TEAMS

-Research Team 398 - Fit-for-Purpose Handbook for Effective Implementation of CII Best Practices
+Research Team 398: Fit-for-Purpose Tools for Implementing CII Best Practices and Managing Complexity

 Are you searching for the most effective CII tools for your projects?
 Look no further than CII’s RT-398!
 This team has created two specialized tools to enhance the application of CII research within member organizations.
 The Best Practice Primer offers a concise overview of the 17 CII Best Practices, delivering key insights and actionable steps for various project phases.
 Meanwhile, the Project Complexity and Management Tool builds on previous CII research, helping project managers simplify complexity assessment and management for improved project outcomes.
 Each tool includes practical use cases and a roadmap for CII companies to implement them effectively.

-Research Team 410 - Unlocking the Value of CII Best Practices
+Research Team 410: Evaluating the Implementation and Value of CII Best Practices

-Research Team 411 - Driving the Decarbonization of Capital Projects
+Research Team 411: Leading the Charge in Decarbonizing Capital Projects

 Understanding and integrating the benefits of decarbonization is crucial for making your projects and supply chain future-ready.
 However, companies often struggle with measuring, tracking, and reporting carbon, as well as developing effective decarbonization strategies.
 In response, CII’s RT-411 created a practical framework to help members accelerate their progress towards reducing the embodied carbon emissions of capital projects.
 This resource builds on existing project management frameworks, adding carbon as a new dimension of analysis.
 The research team investigated the level of adoption of decarbonization within the capital projects sector and developed a guide to support companies from planning through execution.
 This guide facilitates the successful integration of decarbonization initiatives into capital project delivery, providing various resources to help organizations identify and analyze opportunities.
 The application of these resources was illustrated in two case studies.
 The presentation underscores the relevance of this topic and demonstrates how leveraging these insights can lead to more informed, data-driven decisions about adopting and investing in decarbonization practices.